 That face when: the enemy dragon is next door but you really wanna steal from his city.

 You get a lot for your money in this expansion, and in my opinion it does perfectly what any expansion should aim to do.
 It takes a solid base game, which is simple and perfect for introducing to board gamers and non-gamers alike, and it bolts on added novelty and complexity that breathe even more life into Dragoon.
 You can play with any combination of the original and expansion pieces, going up to as many as six players at once now!
-My favorite moment when playing with Wyatt and Jon was seeing Jon, as the barbarian, roll a six in combat against his dragon opponent.
-He threw down a combat card, his double-sided ax, adding three more to his roll and politely asked his opponent to "get rekt".
+My favorite moment when playing with Wyatt and Zoë was seeing Zoë, as the barbarian, roll a six in combat against their dragon opponent.
+They threw down a combat card, their double-sided ax, adding three more to their roll and politely asked their opponent to "get rekt".
 Wyatt, unfazed as a dragon might be, rolled his own six, tossed down two of his own combat bonuses, and sent the wily barbarian packing.
 I was glad to be far away from the ruckus, silently enhancing my network of escape tunnels and mooching off the gold both of their tribute cities were producing.

 If you don't already own a copy of Dragoon, this is the perfect chance for you to jump on a copy.
 And whether you're buying the base game for the first time or you own a copy already, you owe it to yourself to pick up the expansion.
 For any owner of the base game, The Rogue and Barbarian Expansion is a must buy.
 It adds a solid extra layer that experienced gamers and new board gamers can both enjoy, and your game night will be all the richer for its addition.